okeyubah/okeyubah.github.io/_posts/2021-06-25-datatypes.md

 System.out.println(sule);    // prints Sule Maikirga

 Now, if you ask us, "Is sule a primitive data type?" we will say "No!"
-And if you ask, "What data type is sule?" we will say "A reference to a String object."
+And if you ask us, "What type of data is sule?" we will say "A reference to a String object."